 ** “Ancient Mounds at St. Louis, Missouri, in 1819”, T.R.
 Peale, ANNUAL REPORT of the BOARD OF REGENTS OF THE SMITHSONIAN INSTITUTION, WASHINGTON: Government Printing Office, 1862.

-The above images of American entomologist, Thomas Say & American artist and naturalist, Titian Ramsey Peale, are in the public domain.
+The portrait above of American entomologist, Thomas Say is in the public domain at wikipedia.com.